Meet our incredible 2024-25 Scholarship Recipients!

 Monkia Wells

 Monkia Wells is a first-generation college student, the first in her immediate family to graduate from high school and attend college.
-A sophomore at Winthrop University working toward her B.A in Business, she is the mother of three children.
+Wells is a senior at Winthrop University working toward her B.A in Business, she is the mother of three children.

 Wells grew up the youngest of four and always knew she wanted to make something of herself.
 She has faced many obstacles that kept her from finishing college but feels now, with her children a bit older, she can continue what she started in her 20s.
 Her career goals include either owning a business or rising to a high-level position within a company.